 The participants say that this program helps to advance their careers because they have gained international experience and learned new digital skills.

-Prior to the Fellows' overseas travel, ICFJ will hold an orientation from May 22 to 25, 2017, in Washington, D.C., to prepare them for their foreign reporting work.
+Prior to the Fellows' overseas travel, ICFJ will hold an orientation during the week of June 5, 2017, in Washington, D.C., to prepare them for their foreign reporting work.
 Each fellow is also paired with a mentor who provides guidance throughout the program.
 The Fellows depart for their reporting assignments between the months of June and August, depending on the destination and other factors.

 Upon their return from abroad, fellows will be expected to complete their stories and publish or broadcast them by November 1, 2017.
 Their work will then appear in U.S. media outlets, as well as ICFJ's online compendium of fellowship stories.